elastic/integrations/docs/documentation_guidelines.md

 The requirements section helps the reader be confident up front that the integration will work with their systems.

-* Elastic prerequisites (for example, self-managed or cloud deployment)
+* Elastic prerequisites (for example, a self-managed or cloud deployment)
 * System compatibility
 * Supported versions of third-party products
 * Permissions needed